f-rosato/human_readable_names/README.md

 with the epoch number, which is added automatically when the list is rolled over to ensure uniqueness).
-The user can also provide her own source for names, customize the first number for sequential numbering, specify whether to sort the source and customize the epoch number formatting.
+The user can also provide her own source for names, customize the first number for sequential numbering, specify whether to sort the source, customize the epoch number formatting.

+For slightly more advanced customization, you can also specify a function to apply to all the names (typical example: lambda n: n.upper().
+The user is responsible for providing a function that returns a string.
+Collisions will be filtered away You can break stuff with this!).

 The initialized behavior can be overridden on the fly by using the
  ```give_name``` method instead of iterating.